Tax information and forms

 You may be able to take a deduction based on the fair market value of your crypto at the time of donations.
 Check with your tax advisor to determine how your crypto transactions could affect your taxes.
 Fidelity does not provide legal or tax advice.

-• What tax forms are provided for my Fidelity Crypto® accounts?
+• What tax forms are provided for Fidelity Crypto® accounts?

-Fidelity Digital Assets® won’t provide tax forms related to any activity in your Fidelity Crypto® account prior to tax year 2025.
+Fidelity Digital Assets® will provide tax forms related to reportable activity in your Fidelity Crypto® account starting with tax year 2025.
 You can view your account activity on Fidelity.com and on the Fidelity Investments® app.
-If you had any crypto sales during the tax year, Fidelity Digital Assets® will provide a downloadable Gain/Loss Summary in February of the following calendar year.
-Crypto transactions in tax year 2025 and later are reported to the IRS on Form 1099-DA for each account with activity.
+If you had any crypto sales during the tax year (including network fees on crypto withdrawals), Fidelity Digital Assets® will provide Form 1099-DA and a downloadable Gain/Loss Summary in February of the following calendar year.
 Check with your tax advisor to determine how your crypto transactions could affect your taxes.
 Fidelity does not provide legal or tax advice.

 • Does the IRS receive a copy of the Gain/Loss Summary for my Fidelity Crypto® account?

-Fidelity Digital Assets® doesn’t provide a copy of your Fidelity Crypto® Gain/Loss Summary to the IRS.
+Fidelity Digital Assets® does not provide a copy of your Fidelity Crypto® Gain/Loss Summary to the IRS.
 The summary is for your own recordkeeping and tax-preparation purposes.
-Crypto transactions in tax year 2025 and later are reported to the IRS on Form 1099-DA for each account with activity.
-Check with your tax advisor to determine how your crypto transactions could affect your taxes.
-Fidelity does not provide legal or tax advice.